truenas/documentation/content/SCALE/DataProtection/Replication/AdvancedReplication.md

 When **Full Filesystem Replication** is set, the chosen **Source** is completely replicated, including all dataset properties, snapshots, child datasets, and clones.
 When choosing this option, it is recommended to allocate additional time for the replication task to run.
 Leaving **Full Filesystem Replication** unset but setting **Include Dataset Properties** will include just the dataset properties in the snapshots to be replicated.
-Additional options allow you to recursively replicate child dataset snapshots or exclude specific child datasets or properties from the replication.
+Checking the **Recursive** check box allows you to recursively replicate child dataset snapshots or exclude specific child datasets or properties from the replication.

 Local sources are replicated by snapshots that were generated from a periodic snapshot task and/or from a defined naming schema that matches manually created snapshots.
 Remote sources require entering a snapshot naming schema to identify the snapshots to replicate.